Can you provide the name(s) and addresse(s) of anyone who jointly owns the property with you?

-Important warnings to consider in supporting the above Skipton Building Society transfer of equity information :
+General Advice to read in conjunction with the above Skipton Building Society transfer of equity Questions and Answers :

 Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.